monarch-initiative/ontogpt/docs/index.md

 If a field has a range which is itself a class and not a primitive, it will attempt to nest

-E.g. the gocam schema has an attribute:
+E.g. the [GO-CAM](http://geneontology.org/docs/gocam-overview/) schema has an attribute:

 ```yaml
   attributes: